Hybrid dynamical systems modeling of power systems: Applications in power systems

 \subsection{Stability and control}

 A fundamental requirement in power systems is ensuring stability, particularly in response to faults or other disturbances, across different operating points.
-Most approaches rely on single-mode stability analysis, which is limited in representing the full complexity of hybrid systems where discrete events can significantly alter system dynamics.
-To address these challenges, several HDS approaches have been proposed.

-References \cite{susuki2005application, Koo2009} utilize the reachability analysis of an HA model to analyze transient stability in power systems, focusing on how faults, generator tripping, and nonlinear dynamics influence system stability.
-In particular, \cite{susuki2005application} models a simple transmission system, where circuit breaker operations introduce discrete switching events, and the continuous dynamics of synchronous generators and loads determine stability.
-The work in \cite{Koo2009} builds on \cite{susuki2005application} by refining the stability region estimation using the level set method, reducing conservatism, and allowing an improved assessment of post-fault stability analysis.

-Emergency voltage control in a three-area system is approached in \cite{Geyer2003} using an MPC scheme based on an underlying MLD formalism.
-The study considers post-fault voltage instability and show that, in open-loop operation (without corrective action), the system collapses within 200~s.
-In contrast, the proposed controller predicts the collapse in advance and coordinates capacitor switching with tap adjustments to maintain bus voltages within the desired range, thereby avoiding load shedding.
-Building on this, \cite{Negenborn2007} extends the MLD-MPC approach to wide-area voltage stability control.
-Post-fault voltage instability is mitigated through predictive coordination of generator reactive limits and load shedding, yielding improved damping and enhanced voltage security.

-The work in \cite{beccuti2005hybrid} introduces several significant methodological advancements to the MLD framework in \eqref{eq:MLD_state}--\eqref{eq:MLD}, in its application to voltage control.
-The challenge lies in managing discrete switching in on-load tap changers and continuous voltage fluctuations.
-Their work aimed to reduce computational complexity, which often hinders the practical application of MLD models to large-scale power networks.
-Two key points are addressed: \begin{itemize}[nosep, leftmargin=.5cm] \item \textit{PWA representation} \item \textit{Simplification of logical conditions} \end{itemize} Here, PWA functions are used to handle nonlinearities and saturation effects within power systems.
-The voltage control problem is formulated by dividing the state space into affine regions, each governed by a different set of equations
+Traditional single–mode tools have difficulty representing how discrete events can abruptly redirect system trajectories, motivating the use of HDS models for stability assessment and control design.